-(Legal Counsel to Traditional Cayuga Chiefs and Clan Mothers)
+(Legal Counsel to Traditional Gayogohó:nǫ˺ Chiefs and Clan Mothers)

 Gayogo̱hó꞉nǫʼ and Sovereignty

 New York State still will not recognize Gayogo̱hó꞉nǫʼ sovereignty and the Bureau of Indian Affairs names Clint Halftown as the Cayuga Nation “tribal representative”.
-Because of NYS and BIA’s refusals to recognize Gayogo̱hó꞉nǫʼ as a sovereign people, Cayuga County is claiming, in spite of treaty law, 15 years of unpaid property taxes against the Cayuga SHARE Farm without notifying the traditional chiefs and clan mothers.
-The total amount demanded by the county is $126,000.
-The deadline to raise funds in order to keep the farm is April 16th, 2021.
+Because of NYS and BIA’s refusals to recognize Gayogo̱hó꞉nǫʼ as a sovereign people, Halftown has been able to establish an illegitimate government, complete with non-Cayuga police force, and has terrorized his own people.
 Your monetary gift will be used for the purpose of supporting the education, cultural survival, and community development of the traditional Gayogo̱hó꞉nǫʼ.

-Since the farm resides in a NYS-determined “reservation area”, the traditional leadership can and will use legal means to prevent the county’s tax claims in the future.
-If the traditional people lose the SHARE Farm, they also lose educational and cultural opportunities through another separation from their land.
-Indigenous sovereignty and government needs a homeland in order to function.
-Because taxing Haudenosaunee nations is against treaty law, the tax claim made by Cayuga County is not legally defensible.
-However, at this stage in the legal process, raising funds to pay off the tax claim is the only viable means for Gayogo̱hó꞉nǫ to maintain their rights to the farm.
-Having land is important for the Gayogo̱hó꞉nǫʼ people's continued efforts to gain recognition of their treaty rights by NYS and the US, and the security of their cultural freedom as a sovereign nation.
+Since the community of fourteen families are a NYS-determined “reservation area”, the people can and use legal means to prevent any action to collect taxes or take deeds by US government entities.
+Native sovereignty and government needs a homeland in order to function.
+While there are ongoing efforts to establish NYS recognition of Gayogohó:nǫ˺ sovereignty, at this stage, raising funds to support their legal, physical, and community needs is vital.
+Maintaining their presence in their homeland is important for the Gayogo̱hó꞉nǫʼ people's continued efforts to gain recognition of their treaty rights by NYS and the US, and the security of their cultural freedom as a sovereign nation.

 The farm’s 70 acres of land (compare this to the estimated 1.9 million acres that is the Gayogo̱hó꞉nǫʼ homeland- defined by Owasco Lake to the east, Lake Ontario to the north, Keuka Lake to the west and into what is currently Pennsylvania state to the south), rematriated in 2005, marks a historic land return event in the face of Cayuga Nation’s denied land claim the same year.